(This post may contain affiliate links. Please read our disclosure policy for more information.)

 12. Breaking Out the Brand New Gear for the First Time

 Tents deserve a little more attention though.
-Take the time to put the tent up before your trip, and do it more than once so you really get the hang of it.
+Take the time to put the tent up before your trip, and do it more than once to get the hang of it.
 The first time you’ll be working along while reading the setup instructions.
 It’s worth the extra time to set it a few more times, though, to start to commit the setup to memory and work out any other kinks in the process that wasn’t there the first time.

 Bonus tip: As you unpack your tent for the first time, take pictures along the way.
 This will help when repacking, so you can avoid the frustrating process of getting a big tent into what feels like a way-too-small bag.